13.22 Health Promotion and Disease Prevention: Considerations and Interventions

 The chemicals in tobacco cause inflammation of the blood vessels and contribute to plaque buildup and narrowing of the blood vessels.
 Smoking is a common risk factor for problems associated with the neurological system such as stroke, cerebral aneurysm, and seizures.

 Vaping involves the inhalation of heated aerosols from a vaping device (e.g., electronic cigarettes, vape pens); the aerosols frequently contain nicotine (Miech et al., 2019).
-Although vaping aerosols may contain less chemicals than cigarettes, many toxins in vaping can cause lung damage among other health problems (Park et al., 2021).
+Although vaping aerosols may contain fewer chemicals than cigarettes, many toxins in vaping can cause lung damage among other health problems (Park et al., 2021).
 The long-term health effects of vaping are still being determined.

 Probing questions related to smoking and vaping tobacco-related products include: